 What about ignorance, what role does it play here?
 Can we just pretend we don’t know or ignore what we don’t like or what is inconvenient for us that is present within the collective set of beliefs?
 Whether we literally do not know something or actively ignore it, this may or may not work in its influence on us, or lack thereof, and usually has its limits, as again, we are all connected as part of one collective mind and field of consciousness.
 So relying on ignorance is a tricky way to navigate this reality, much like a gamble with regards to which way things will go for you, as it depends on three main things: the power of your mind, the strength of the collective belief in question, and how much it is in or out of alignment with Universal Truths.

 Where Universal Truths are concerned, this adds a whole other dimension to understanding this topic.
 There are not many Universal Truths, and they are not typically ones you can learn from your mainstream science, society, or schools.
 These are fundamental aspects about the nature of this reality and how it has been programmed to function, which we are just starting to awaken to and understand, one individual at a time, but ones which authentic spiritual masters have been trying to teach us about for millennia and ones which we can all access and come to know for ourselves experientially via deep meditation that transcends all mental constructs.
-For example, our reality and everything in it is energy; everything is impermanent; the energies of pure love, peace and compassion create inner and outer wellbeing; equanimity transcends suffering — these are four examples of Universal Truths, which go above and beyond any beliefs.
+For example, our reality and everything in it is energy; everything is impermanent; the energies of pure love, peace, and compassion create inner and outer wellbeing; equanimity transcends suffering — these are four examples of Universal Truths, which go above and beyond any beliefs.
 In this case, it is neither wise nor effective to try to go against these, even if to you they are not yet experiential and simply seem like any other “beliefs”.
 Again, our mind can attempt to fool us and attempt to prove these are not true, but ultimately our inner state of being and life results will be the surest way to know the “truth”.
-We can fool ourselves via our intellect — thoughts and beliefs, but Universal (mis)alignment cannot be fooled.
+We can fool ourselves via our intellect — thoughts and beliefs, but Universal misalignment cannot be fooled.

 3. Acute vs. Chronic Beliefs

 Third, we have to differentiate between acute and chronic beliefs, as this too makes all the difference.
 If you have acute positive thoughts and chronic negative thoughts, the regular and consistent flow of negative energies will be what will manifest most within you physically and in your life experience externally.
-An example of this is when someone normally lives with a lot of inner guilt, fear, anger, judgement or resentment and occasionally enjoys something positive in their mind or life.
-If on the other hand you have acute negative thoughts and chronic positive thoughts, then the regular and consistent flow of positive energies will be what will be most dominantly expressed by your body and life.
-An example of this is when someone normally lives with a lot of love, kindness, compassion, empathy, inner peace or equanimity, and occasionally experiences a moment of negativity.
+An example of this is when someone normally lives with a lot of inner guilt, fear, anger, judgment, or resentment and occasionally enjoys something positive in their mind or life.
+If on the other hand, you have acute negative thoughts and chronic positive thoughts, then the regular and consistent flow of positive energies will be what will be most dominantly expressed by your body and life.
+An example of this is when someone normally lives with a lot of love, kindness, compassion, empathy, inner peace, or equanimity, and occasionally experiences a moment of negativity.

-The chronic energies of our thoughts, beliefs and emotions — the ones that underlie our being, which we express most regularly and consistently — will always be the most significant and hold the most power over our health, happiness and life.
-However it must also be noted that very (authentically) powerful expressions of negative or positive thoughts and emotions can override years of positive or negative thinking and manifest as either a state of disease or state of healing.
+The chronic energies of our thoughts, beliefs, and emotions — the ones that underlie our being, which we express most regularly and consistently — will always be the most significant and hold the most power over our health, happiness and life.
+However, it must also be noted that very (authentically) powerful expressions of negative or positive thoughts and emotions can override years of positive or negative thinking and manifest as either a state of disease or a state of healing.
 So we don’t have to undo, say 10 years of negative thinking and limiting beliefs with 10 years of positive thinking and empowering beliefs.
 Change is now, and can happen and will happen as quickly as you are ready for, and as effectively as you believe it.

 To conclude, yes, we are living in some of the most challenging times in this Earthly reality, but we are also living in some of the most favorable times, which allow us to start seizing our human potential by understanding the power of our mind and how it creates, shapes and influences our reality, and here specifically where our health is concerned.